 Changes to the project boundary to expand the geographical coverage or to include additional host Parties.

+Changes to PoAs and/or VPA

-Changes to PoAs are limited to:
+The changes to PoAs and/or VPA are limited to:

 Changes to the programme boundary to expand the geographical coverage or to include additional host Parties;

-The following revisions to the eligibility criterifor inclusion of VPAs in the PoA:
+The following revisions to the eligibility criteria for inclusion of real case VPAs in the PoA or regular VPAs in a real case VPAs:

 Mandatory revision to the eligibility criteria due to the revision or replacement of the applied methodologies by the Gold Standard Secretariat subsequent to placing them on hold.